Cost to Repair a Pool

 Bottom line

 Repairing a pool can vary widely in cost, depending on the issue at hand.
 For minor fixes like patching up a small leak or replacing a light, you might spend as little as $50 to $100.
 More complex repairs, like fixing the pool pump motor, can range from $50 to $1,500 for labor and materials.
-If you're dealing with structural issues like cracks, the cost can skyrocket to $1,000 or more.
+If you're dealing with structural issues like cracks, the cost can skyrocket to a few thousand dollars.
 If you have a home warranty plan, it might be worth it to add coverage for the pool so you can save on repair costs.

 Article sources